Stay put vs new lease

 You have been in a workspace for a number of years.
 You and your employees are happy with the location and could probably make the drive with your eyes closed.

-So, what does a tenant advisor do?
+So, what does a client advisor do?
 And why would you partner with an advisor?

 So, in summary:

-- Tenant advisors bring all available space to the table.
-While landlord representatives may be biased to the space that they are representing, tenant reps have no allegiance to landlords.
+- Client advisors bring all available space to the table.
+While landlord representatives may be biased to the space that they are representing, client reps have no allegiance to landlords.
 This allows you to see the full market and grasp all market options and prices.

-- When the tenant advisor compares properties, “apples-to-apples”, they are able to show how “hidden” costs can impact the rental rate per year and over the life of the lease.
+- When the client advisor compares properties, “apples-to-apples”, they are able to show how “hidden” costs can impact the rental rate per year and over the life of the lease.

-- As a tenant, you may see a lease document once every 5, 8, or maybe even 10 years.
-The tenant advisor see’s hundreds of leases and has the advantage of knowing market averages and what articles may need to be included in the lease.
+- As a client, you may see a lease document once every 5, 8, or maybe even 10 years.
+The client advisor see’s hundreds of leases and has the advantage of knowing market averages and what articles may need to be included in the lease.
 Leases are typically drafted by the landlord, meaning they are written in the landlord’s benefit.

 - Negotiations are a process with a lot of back and forth.
 Since the landlord will be taking care of you and your space for the term of the lease, having a client advisor mitigate the transaction can ease any harsh feelings that may occur.

 These are just some of the examples of how a client advisor can help you gain leverage with your upcoming lease.
 You owe it to yourself and your company to seek professional guidance in any lease transaction, so get in touch with the right help today.